Corner in Celebrities Historic District

+The district is entirely included in the Central Frankfort Historic District, listed on the National Register in 2009.

 Founding of Frankfort

 The town of Frankfort, Kentucky was founded in 1786 on 100 acre of land on the north side of the Kentucky River on property owned by General James Wilkinson.
 After Kentucky became the fifteenth American state in 1792, Frankfort was named the state capital.

 Wapping Street

 Wapping Street is a public thoroughfare located in northern Frankfort that runs east and west parallel to the Kentucky River through the Corner in Celebrities historic district.
 The street was named for the "Old Wapping Stairs" in London by homesick Englishman, John Instone, a friend of the town's founder.

 Thomas Todd House

 The Thomas Todd House is located at 320 Wapping Street.
 The Federal style structure was built in 1812 by either Hayden Edwards or William Walker with the Victorian style features added later.

 After serving in the Continental Army during the American Revolutionary War, Thomas Todd studied law and land surveying under his cousin Harry Innes.
 In 1784 Todd move to Kentucky when Judge Harry Innes was appointed to begin the federal court in Danville, Kentucky.
 During his time in Danville, Todd served as a clerk for five Constitutional Conventions regarding Kentucky's statehood.
 After being admitted to the bar in 1788, Todd was a clerk to federal Judge Innes and served as the clerk of the Kentucky House of Representatives until 1799 when the Kentucky Supreme Court was created and Todd was appointed its chief clerk.
 Kentucky Governor James Garrard appointed Todd to fill the a newly added seat to the Court, and five years later he was named Chief Justice of the Kentucky Court.
 In 1807, United States President Thomas Jefferson appointed Todd, then age forty-one, to United States Supreme Court where he served until his death in 1826.
 After his appointment to the Supreme Court, Todd remained active in local and state affairs.

 In 1818, while serving on the U.S. Supreme Court, Todd purchased the house on Wapping Street and lived there with his second wife Lucy (Payne) Washington, sister of Dolley Madison.
 Todd died on February 7, 1826, and was buried in the Innes family cemetery.
-Later Todd and his wife were reinterred in the at Frankfort Cemetery.
+Later Todd and his wife were reinterred at the Frankfort Cemetery.